tk-notes/blog/fun-with-dates/README.md

 };
 ```

-Now we have a function that can receive a new date, but if it doesn't, it just use the default value: the representation of `now`.
+Now we have a function that can receive a new date, but if it doesn't, it just uses the default value: the representation of `now`.

 How does our functions `today` and `yesterday` look like now?